The Performing Arts Curriculum

 Riffs and Hooks: Students learn about the difference between Riffs and Hooks and how they are used within the popular music genre.

-Performing to a brief: Students are given a brief and work practically to explore this.
+Reinterpreting a Song: Students are given a brief and work practically to explore this.
 They must recreate an existing song but in a different genre, using all of their knowledge of different stylistic features learnt so far.

 Exploring dance styles: They will explore a range of dance and their stylistic features before using this knowledge to create an overall dance based on a stimulus.